AIHubCentral/docs/assets/RVC/Resources/Training.md

 ## Vocoders
 :::

--   In Applio and Codenames Fork you are given the choice between three vocoders:
+-   In Applio you are given the choice between three vocoders:
     - HiFi-GAN
     - MRF HiFi-GAN
     - RefineGAN